usnistgov/SP800-90B_EntropyAssessment/README.md

 This code package requires a C++11 compiler.
 The code uses OpenMP directives, so compiler support for OpenMP is expected.
 GCC is preferred (and the only platform tested).
 There is one method that involves a GCC built-in function (`chi_square_tests.h -> binary_goodness_of_fit() -> __builtin_popcount()`).
 To run this you will need some compiler that supplies this GCC built-in function (GCC and clang both do so).

-The resulting binary is linked with bzlib and divsufsort, so these libraries (and their associated include files) must be installed and accessible to the compiler.
+The resulting binary is linked with bzlib, divsufsort, GMP MP and GNU MPFR, so these libraries (and their associated include files) must be installed and accessible to the compiler.

 See [the wiki](https://github.com/usnistgov/SP800-90B_EntropyAssessment/wiki/Installing-libdivsufsort) for some distribution-specific instructions on installing divsufsort.